FFTAI/.github/profile/README.md

 - **Collaborate**: Contact us if you are interested in research collaborations or joint projects.
 - **Stay Updated**: Follow us on open platforms like GitHub, Gitee, and social media to stay updated on our latest projects and activities.

-## Contact Us

-For more information about our products, research, or if you have any other inquiries, please visit our [website](https://www.fftai.com) or reach out to us at:

-- **Email**: info@fftai.com
-- **Phone**: China: +86(0)21 5030 8716 | Singapore: +65 6911 6651

-Join us in our journey to accelerate the development of robotics and make a positive impact to the world!

 ---

 *Disclaimer: Fourier Intelligence is a trademark of Fourier Intelligence Co., Ltd. All rights reserved.*